 - Soak the bread in the milk.
-Carefully squish the bread so all the milk is out.
-I usually press it on a strainer to get as much milk out as possible.
+Carefully squish the bread so most of the milk is out.

 - In a large bowl, add the bread and all the other ingredients—season with salt and freshly ground pepper.
-Add the ouzo shot or 1-2 tsp ground aniseed—season with salt and pepper.
-Mix everything and knead very well until the mixture is moist and fluffy.
+Add the ouzo shot or 1-2 tsp ground aniseed.
+Mix everything and knead well until the mixture is moist and fluffy.

 - Cover with a towel and leave in the refrigerator for at least 30 minutes to allow all the flavors to incorporate together well.

 - Spread some flour on a plate.
 Use a small ice-cream scooper or a spoon or your hand and take about 2 tbsp of the mixture and shape it into a ball.
 Run ball in the flour, shake off the excess, and place on a clean surface until all your meatballs are ready for frying.

 - In a deep frying pan, add enough oil to cover 2/3 of the pan.
 Turn the heat on to medium-high.
 When the oil is hot, fry the meatballs (in small doses), about 2-3 minutes tops on each side, until golden brown.
 Remove from heat and arrange them on absorbent paper to drain the excess oil.